Safer in Kent Plan

 As Kent’s Police and Crime Commissioner (PCC) I am required to publish a Police and Crime Plan which covers my term of office.

-‘Safer in Kent: The Community Safety and Criminal Justice Plan’ sets out the priorities that will drive the work of Kent Police, partners and my office until March 2021, and the overall strategic direction for policing and community safety in the county.
+‘Safer in Kent: The Community Safety and Criminal Justice Plan’ sets out the priorities that will drive the work of Kent Police, partners and my office for up to a further year until March 2022, as well as the overall strategic direction for policing and community safety in the countyAs Kent’s Police and Crime Commissioner (PCC) I am required to publish a Police and Crime Plan which covers my term of office.

 Informed by extensive consultation and taking into account national guidance such as the Policing Vision 2025, this plan will be continuously reviewed.
 Recommendations made by the Kent and Medway Police and Crime Panel and guidance issued by HM Government will be considered too.
 More importantly, it will be regularly updated in line with what local communities want.